 We have finished all the classifiers we need for our analysis.
-Putting them to use it’s just a matter of going to the API tab for each module and using the code in your language of choice.
+Putting them to use it’s just a matter of going to the API tab for each model and using the code in your language of choice.
 We have to take two new things into account here.
 First, only the articles that get the Startup tag have to be sent to the other two classifiers.
-Second, the industry classifier is multi-label, so we have to keep in mind that an article can get several labels (or even not any label at all).
+Second, the industry classifier is multi-label, so we have to keep in mind that an article can get several tags (or even no tag at all).

 At this point, we are ready to repeat the same experiment we did in the previous post: classifying 100 articles and seeing what happens.
 With a couple of additions to the code we can do this: